-About me: I am a fourth year PhD student, supervised by Dr Marco Schlichting.
+About me: I graduated in July 2021.
+My PhD was supervised by Dr Marco Schlichting.
 Previously, I attended the University of Glasgow, graduating in 2016 with an MSci in Pure Mathematics.
 I am originally from Glasgow.
-My workroom is B0.15, and my email address is d (dot) madden (at) warwick (dot) ac (dot) uk.
+My email address is d (dot) madden (at) warwick (dot) ac (dot) uk.

-Research interests: My current research interests are in higher Grothendieck-Witt theory, also known as Hermitian K-theory, which is a generalization of algebraic K-theory.
+Research interests: My research interests were in higher Grothendieck-Witt theory, also known as Hermitian K-theory, which is a generalization of algebraic K-theory.
 In algebraic K-theory, given a ring , one studies a series of abelian groups , which encode information about .
 In Hermitian K-theory, we consider rings with involution, and study a series of abelian groups which encode information about , including the structure of its involution.
 This has applications, for example, to A1 homotopy theory, which is a method for applying topological techniques to algebraic geometry; for instance, in A1 homotopy theory, the affine line plays a role analogous to that of the interval in topology.

 In the past, during my Masters year at Glasgow, I worked on cyclic homology with Dr Ulrich Kraehmer.